 When I sit down and think about the things that I’m attached about PC gaming, the Windows operating system isn’t one of them.
 The kind of experience offered by a good gaming mouse and keyboard means far more to me than the software I’m using those peripherals to interact with does.

-For a company arguably built on its software offering, Microsoft continue to stoke the fire when it comes to their flagship operating system.
+For a company arguably built on its software offering, Microsoft rarely seems to embody that inter-generational expertise.
 When it comes to looks and feel, Windows 10 lags behind the other options in a real way.
 Even when you give it the benefit of the doubt and at the best of times, Windows 10 is no Windows XP or Windows 7.

 I think I would at least consider it.